HS2 in Buckinghamshire and Oxfordshire

 The Calvert depot will help keep HS2 running safely and efficiently.

-Learn more about the Calvert infrastructure maintenance depot or read about the HS2 works and developments taking place in Buckinghamshire and Oxfordshire
+Read about the HS2 works and developments taking place in Buckinghamshire and Oxfordshire

 Sheephouse Wood bat protection structure